Medicines can both enhance and save lives, but for seniors struggling with medication adherence, the consequences can be

 - Taking damaged, out of date, or incorrectly stored medications

 Senior medicine adherence can be particularly hazardous among older adults, many of whom take multiple prescription meds.
 However, research has revealed that with the proper knowledge, motivation, and support, older individuals can overcome the barriers to medication adherence.
-As the leading provider of Wadesboro home care services, we’ve broken down some of the difficulties in staying with a prescribed medication plan, and tips to overcome them:
+As the leading provider of home care in Bennettsville, we’ve broken down some of the difficulties in staying with a prescribed medication plan, and tips to overcome them:

 A leading difficulty in medication adherence among older individuals is memory loss.
 Those with dementia or Alzheimer’s might not remember to take their medications or may even take multiple doses, having forgotten that they had taken a dose already.

 Tip: Make taking meds a part of an already-established, everyday habit, utilizing medication dispensers and/or charts to stay organized.